qwertie/LoycCore/collections/hashtrees.md

 Introducing Loyc.Collections's set types
 ----------------------------------------

-I wrote a different kind of engine for storing sets, modeled after functional languages.
+I wrote a different kind of engine for storing sets, something very friendly to a functional programming style.
+It's a "persistent data structure"](https://en.wikipedia.org/wiki/Persistent_data_structure), which doesn't necessarily mean what you think it means.

 First I will show you why these sets are easier to use, and then I will demonstrate how Loyc sets use memory more efficiently.

 First, let's see Loyc's immutable `Set` type in action: